ED-IP/Milestone-3-project/README.md

 ## Testing

+The tests have been done for mobile / small screen devices:
+ - Samsung S8, with Brave Browser 1.25.73
+ - Developers tools from Brave browser Desktop and Firefox Desktop

-The tests have been done on mobile using a Samsung S8, with Brave Browser 1.25.73 On Desktop the following browsers has been used for testing:
+For Desktop site the following browsers has been used:
+ - Firefox 89.0.1 (Windows version)
+ - Brave 1.25.72 (windows version)

 - User stories testing